ferrighi/netcdf-ld-prototype/source/install-bald.rst

 - download the installer at https://docs.conda.io/en/latest/miniconda.html
 - open a terminal/konsole
-- run "bash Miniconda3-latest-Linux-x86_64.sh" for the command line
+- run "bash Miniconda3-latest-Linux-x86_64.sh" from the command line

 Create and activate conda environment